redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 Storybook is strictly a frontend codebase concern.

-## vite, Babel and Typescript
+## Vite, Babel and Typescript

 Notice at no point above did we say "and then we need to write configuration for this package..."
 Redwood has done all of that for you and will continue to do that with every release of a new version.
 We're sure you won't miss spending hours or days trying to add and configure a package in your application.
 You can eject from our default configs, and add custom code if needed, but most apps will never need to do this: everything Just Works.

-We use vite as our bundler, packaging up the frontend code and automatically code splitting on pages.
+We use Vite as our bundler, packaging up the frontend code and automatically code splitting on pages.
 It also serves the frontend (the `web` directory).
 The backend (the `api` directory) is compiled by Babel and served with [Fastify](https://fastify.dev/).

 The entire framework is ([strictly](https://redwoodjs.com/docs/typescript/strict-mode)) typed so you can autocomplete all the things in your IDE.